RETENTION MARKETING

 Customer Retention Analytics: Key Metrics And Measurement Methods

 Measuring customer retention helps businesses understand how well they keep customers over time.
 It tracks how many customers continue to buy, subscribe, or engage after their first interaction.
-This article explores the key metrics and methods used to measure retention, how they're calculated, and what insights they provide.
+This guide walks through the key retention metrics in 2026, how each one is calculated, and what good looks like for each.

 Understanding customer retention is important for evaluating long-term growth.

 Retention metrics reveal patterns in behavior, helping teams make informed decisions across product, marketing, and customer experience.
-The following section explains why retention matters and how it connects to business performance.
+This guide covers the core metrics; for tying them into one reporting system, see our retention marketing measurement framework.

 Why Customer Retention Matters